What to Do When Someone Dies | NAFD Funeral Directory

 If an inquest is required, it can delay the funeral significantly.
 Your funeral director will guide you through this process.

-Contacting a Funeral Director
+When and How to Contact a Funeral Director

 You do not need to wait until the death is registered before contacting a funeral director.
 Most families contact a funeral director as soon as practical after the death is confirmed.
 The funeral director will: